Atonement (2007 film): Plot

 Briony, now 18, joined Cecilia's old nursing unit at St Thomas' Hospital in London rather than go to the University of Cambridge.
 She writes to her sister, but Cecilia cannot forgive her for causing Robbie's arrest and conviction.
-He, gravely ill from an infected wound and hallucinating, arrives at the beaches of Dunkirk, where he awaits evacuation.

-Learning that Paul Marshall is about to marry Lola, Briony attends the wedding.
-Then she realises it was he who assaulted Lola and not Robbie.
-Briony visits Cecilia to ask forgiveness and suggests correcting her testimony, to which Cecilia says she would be an "unreliable witness".
-She is surprised to find Robbie staying with her sister while on leave.

-Briony apologises for her deceit, but Robbie is enraged that she has not accepted responsibility for her actions.
+Learning that Paul Marshall is about to marry Lola, Briony attends the wedding, and realises it was he – and not Robbie – who raped Lola.
+Briony visits Cecilia to ask forgiveness and suggests correcting her testimony, but Cecilia scornfully says she would be an "unreliable witness".
+Briony is surprised to find Robbie staying with her sister while on leave, and apologises for her deceit, but Robbie is enraged that she has not accepted responsibility for her actions.
 Cecilia calms him down, and he instructs Briony how to get his conviction overturned.
 Briony agrees.
-When Cecilia adds that she should include what she remembers of Danny Hardman, a worker on the Tallis estate, Briony points out that Paul Marshall was the rapist.
-Cecilia adds that, as he has just married Lola, she now could not testify against her husband.
+When Cecilia suggests that she implicate a former worker on the Tallis estate instead, Briony objects, but is reminded that Lola is now married and cannot testify against her husband.

 Decades later Briony, an elderly and successful novelist, gives an interview about Atonement.
-The autobiographical novel is her latest and last book, as she is dying from vascular dementia.
+The autobiographical novel, her latest, will be her last book, as she is dying from vascular dementia.
 She reveals that the portion of the book where Robbie and Cecilia are living together and Briony begs their forgiveness is fictitious.

-In reality she could never atone for her mistake, and Cecilia and Robbie never reunited; Robbie died of septicaemia from his infected wound at Dunkirk, and Cecilia drowned months later during an underground flood in the Balham tube station bombing during the Blitz.

-Briony admits that she wrote her novel with its fictitious ending to give the two, in fiction, the happiness they never had because she was responsible for wrongly identifying Robbie as Lola's rapist.
-The last scene shows an imagined Cecilia and Robbie happily staying together in the house by the sea which they had intended to visit once they were reunited.
+In reality she was never able to atone for her mistake, and Cecilia and Robbie never reunited; Robbie died of septicaemia from his infected wound at Dunkirk, and Cecilia drowned months later during an underground flood in the Balham tube station bombing during the Blitz.
+She wrote her novel with its happy ending to give the two, in fiction, the happiness they never had on her account.
+The last scene shows an imagined Cecilia and Robbie together in the house by the sea, which they once intended to visit when they were reunited.